WGL-2024/WGL_repo_2024/AP-protocol.md

 ### Additional requirements
 - note that the **Network Initialization File** should never contain two **nodes** with the same `node_id` value
+- note that the **Network Initialization File** should represent a **connected** and **bidirectional** graph
+- note that the **Network Initialization File** should represent a network where clients and servers are at the edges of the network, which means that the graph obtained by removing clients and servers is still a **connected** graph
-- Note that the **Network Initialization File** does not define if a drone should use a particular implementation, every group is expected to import the drones they bought at the fair in the Network Initializer, and distribute them as explained in the previous section
+- note that the **Network Initialization File** does not define if a drone should use a particular implementation, every group is expected to import the drones they bought at the fair in the Network Initializer, and distribute them as explained in the previous section

 # Drone parameters: Packet Drop Rate